-Eating Disorders Awareness Week (EDAW) is an annual campaign to educate the public about eating disorders and to provide hope and support for individuals and families affected.
+Eating Disorders Awareness Week (EDAW) is an annual campaign designed to provide hope and support for individuals and families affected by eating disorders.

-Who can Eating Disorders affect?
-People of all genders, ages, races, religions, ethnicities, sexual orientations, body shapes, and weights.
+People of any age, gender, race, religion, ethnicity, sexual orientation, or body shape may be affected by an eating disorder.
 It is estimated that 9% of the U.S. population, or 28.8 million Americans, will have an eating disorder in their lifetime.

-What are Eating Disorders?
 They are real, life-threatening mental and physical illnesses with potentially fatal consequences.
-There is no known single cause, but rather a combination of biological, psychological, and sociocultural factors that converge and set off an individual’s predisposed genetic vulnerability.
-They involve emotions, attitudes and behaviors surrounding weight, food, and size that severely impair functioning in all major areas of life.
+There is no known single cause, but rather a combination of biological, psychological, and sociocultural factors that converge and set off an individualโs predisposed genetic vulnerability.
+They involve emotions, attitudes, and behaviors surrounding weight, food, and size that severely impair functioning in all major areas of life.
 Eating Disorders are considered a biopsychosocial disorder.

 Emotional/Behavioral- preoccupied with weight, shape or appearance.
 Weight loss, dieting and control of food/restrictions; food rituals, social withdrawal, frequent dieting or body checking and extreme mood swings.